 “The practice of Massage Therapy is the assessment of the soft tissue and joints of the body and the treatment and prevention of physical dysfunction and pain of the soft tissue and joints by manipulation to develop, maintain, rehabilitate or augment physical function, or relieve pain “Massage Therapy Act, 1991

-A strong health science foundation of anatomy, physiology, and pathophysiology progressively builds each semester, as does the complexity of massage techniques from an introductory level to a highly integrated set of treatment skills.
+The Full-Time Massage Therapy Program is a five semester program providing students with a strong health science foundation of anatomy, physiology, and pathophysiology, with each semester methodically building on the previous one.
+The complexity of massage techniques progresses from an introductory level to a highly integrated set of treatment skills.

 - Secondary School Diploma – No specific courses are required

 - Current Standard First Aid & CPR Level C